MatthieuGG/SF36-scores/README.md

 > python3 sf36.py -d /Users/Me/Documents/sf36/myData/ -o /Users/Me/Documents/sf36/myResults/ -ind
 ```

-See more information in the [documentation]() *(not yet edited)*. **WARNING: we use a version of the SF36 in which the order or the questions are different from original.** See an exemple here [SF36.pdf](https://github.com/MatthieuGG/SF36-scores/tree/main/sample.pdf) to check your questions order.
+See more information in the [documentation]() *(not yet edited)*. **WARNING: we use a version of the SF36 in which the order or the questions are different from original.** See an exemple [here](https://github.com/MatthieuGG/SF36-scores/tree/main/sample.pdf) to check your questions order.
 We used the guidelines  ["SF36 Health Survey - Manual and Interpretation Guide" from John E. Ware, Jr. PhD](https://www.researchgate.net/publication/247503121_SF36_Health_Survey_Manual_and_Interpretation_Guide).

 **To cite this work:**
 > Matthieu Gallou-Guyot.
 (2023).
 SF36-scores.
 Zenodo. https://doi.org/10.5281/zenodo.10060411

-*(old version using a Jupyter Nootebook is still avaliable in [~/old/](https://github.com/MatthieuGG/SF36-scores/tree/main/old))*